lucashmalcantara/2024-07-workshop-unit-testing-dotnet/README.md

 Branches were created for each stage of the development process.

 - `step1`: create the basic project structure.
+- `step2`: think about abstractions and create tests.
+	- It is common to start creating tests for a class and realize that the responsibility of a function should be transferred to another class. **Feel free to change the route as you wish.**

 ## How to run